cstevons/cstevons.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Physicist  |  Data Scientist
+subtitle: Software Engineer at GDMS

 profile:
   align: left